geoffreyvanwyk/vs-code-extension-for-helium-rapid/README.md

-# Language Support for Helium DSL
+# Language Support for Helium Rapid

-Provides language support for the domain-specific language of the Helium application platform.
+Provides language support for the domain-specific language of the Helium Rapid application platform.

 ## Features